Introduction

 Bus Strategy 2018-2026

-We will update the bus strategies, policies and plans as we continue to shape our public transport policy within a national and local context.
-You can find more information on our Bus Back Better page.
+We will update the bus strategies, policies and plans on this page as we continue to shape our public transport policy within a national and local context.

 Somerset strives to deliver an integrated quality bus, community transport and rail network, while acknowledging the challenges we face in achieving viable and sustainable passenger transport services.